Design and Technical Theatre (BFA)

 Portfolio review in person or via SlideRoom and interview.
 Please consult Dramatic Arts website for current admission details.

 To be considered in good standing, B.F.A. in Design and Technical Theatre students must maintain a minimum cumulative grade point average of 2.7 for all graded coursework as it appears on their university transcript.
-Design and Technical Theatre majors must maintain a minimum cumulative grade point average of 3.0 based on all courses required within the major.
+Design and Technical Theatre majors must maintain a minimum cumulative grade point average of 3.0 for all courses required within the major.
+Students who do not meet these GPA requirements will be placed on program-level warning.

-During the subsequent semester, the student will have the opportunity to improve their standing.
-In the event that the student’s standing does not rise to the minimum level, they will be subject to dismissal from the B.F.A. in Design and Technical Theatre.
+If the student’s standing does not rise to the minimum level during the subsequent semester attended by the student, they will be subject to dismissal from the B.F.A. in Design and Technical Theatre.

-The Semester Review Exhibition is a pedagogical cornerstone of our program with the following goals:
+The Semester Review and Exhibition Gallery are pedagogical cornerstones of our program with the following goals:

 • Create an opportunity for students to practice the essential skills of public speaking/interviewing/presenting, which is prevalent especially in our “freelance” focused industry.